The golden rules for Amazon Redshift optimization

 Although automated workload management and concurrency scaling have greatly improved workload management, workload management is a critical point in ensuring a scalable system (and one of the weak points of Redshift)

-Since Redshift Workload Management is primarily based on queuing queries, very unstable runtimes can be expected if configured incorrectly.
+Since Redshift Workload Management is primarily based on queuing queries, very unstable runtimes can be expected if misconfigured.
 Consider switching from manual WLM to automatic WLM, in which queues and their queries can be prioritized.

 Consider whether concurrency scaling (for read-only workload) or short query acceleration makes sense in your environment.